yashbrahmbhatt/LazyFramework/README.md

     <b>So Many Entry Points</b>
   </summary>

   Entry points map to 'Modules' within your automation design.
-This project template is built around the assumption that you will have multiple entry points within it.
 Entry Points allow you to create multiple processes from a single package, simplifying deployment, version control/git, and making maintenance easier by being able to share workflows between entry points (and in the future C# source code files as well).

   The idea is that all your code for a particular automation (end to end) should be within the same package.
-The one downside to this is that it makes the package larger and memory constraints may have to be taken into account, however, this is mitigated significantly due to the improvements in UiPath's compiler.
+The one downside to this is that it makes the package larger and memory constraints may have to be taken into account, however, this is mitigated significantly due to the improvements in UiPath's compiler and runtime, where only the dependencies and code for a particular entry point are loaded into memory.

 </details>